zxenia/HowTo/how_to_map_mysql_db_to_rdf_with_karma.md

 ![image alt text](https://github.com/zxenia/HowTo/blob/master/images/p01_img06.jpg)

-Next time import the same table from database, then go to Apply R2RML Model, from File , browse the file, choose the saved previously model file and apply it.
+Next time import the same table from database, then go to Apply R2RML Model, from File , browse the file - choose saved previously model file and apply it.
 All previously created mappings should appear on the table.